Table of contents

 Sample objective for an executive resume:

 Results-driven executive with a proven ability to lead and transform nonprofit organizations, eager to transition into a vice president role at a forward-thinking tech company.
 Successfully led a nonprofit organization through a period of transformation, increasing annual revenues by 40% through effective fundraising strategies and strategic partnerships.
-Seeking an opportunity to leverage my strategic vision, operational expertise and team leadership skills to drive innovation, operational efficiency and sustainable growth within a dynamic and progressive tech environment.
+Seeking an opportunity to leverage strategic vision, operational expertise and team leadership skills to drive innovation, operational efficiency and sustainable growth within a dynamic and progressive tech environment.

 The main difference between a professional summary and a resume objective is the focus.
 A professional summary highlights what you can offer the employer based on past achievements, omitting personal goals.
 In contrast, a resume objective explains your professional goals but should also emphasize relevant hard and soft skills to show your potential for the role.